 The vegetation in Skaftafell is very variable on Icelandic standard and it has one of the highest numbers of vascular plant species in Iceland.
 There are also a variety of bird species in the park and they tend to sing all night during the brightest nights.

 Svartifoss is the favorite spot of my younger daughter.
 It is a small waterfall with beautiful columnar basalt pillars surrounding it.
 She likes to spend time by the waterfall and cool her toes in the creek beneath it.
-Tourists often asked for the great big waterfall, which was a misunderstanding, of course, since the waterfall itself is very small.
+Tourists often ask for the great big waterfall, which is a misunderstanding, of course, since the waterfall itself is very small.
 The surroundings are what you‘re looking for.

 Skaftafell is located in an area called Öræfasveit, meaning the countryside wasteland, referring to the big black sands that have been formed by the glacial rivers and volcanic eruptions.
 Two eruptions have occurred in historic time, 1362 and 1727.
 Now, the sand has grown a little bit but the big glacial rivers flow freely over big parts of the sand.
 The area used to be one of the most isolated areas in Iceland and accessible by car from the west only when bridges were built on the sands in the 1970‘s.
 Before the bridges people had specially trained horses that could „swim“ with people and luggage on their backs across the rivers.
 Those were dangerous trips.